Why You Don’t Look Like You Lift & How To Fix It

 They simply go to the gym, grab light weights, do the machines, and head home.
 Bad plan!

-I mentioned earlier that the compounds lifts can be loaded heavily.
+I mentioned earlier that the compound lifts can be loaded heavily.
 Heavy is a relative term.
 What's heavy for me may not be heavy to you, and vice versa.
 And that's perfectly fine!

-The beauty of building strength and muscle is that no matter where you start from, you can make gradual improvement through progressive overload.
+The beauty of building strength and muscle is that no matter where you start from, you can make gradual improvements through progressive overload.

 When we talk about lifting heavy, form and technique matter.
 We pride ourselves on keeping our clients safe, and that's why our team coaches every single one of their clients.
 Again, form matters.